maxlinde/baymedr/README.md

 # baymedr: BAYesian inference for MEDical designs in R

-`baymedr` is an R package with the goal of providing researchers with tools for the computation of Bayes factors for common biomedical research designs (see van Ravenzwaaij et al., 2019).
+`baymedr` is an R package with the goal of providing researchers with easy-to-use tools for the computation of Bayes factors for common biomedical research designs (see van Ravenzwaaij et al., 2019).
 Implemented are functions to test the equivalence (`equiv_bf()`), non-inferiority (`infer_bf()`), and superiority (`super_bf()`) of an experimental group (e.g., a new medication) compared to a control group (e.g., a placebo or an already existing medication).
 A special focus of `baymedr` lies on a user-friendly interface, so that a wide variety or researchers (i.e., not only statisticians) can utilise `baymedr` for their analyses.

 The Bayesian approach to inference has several advantages over the conventional frequentist approach.
 To mention only a few, with Bayesian